yaml/yaml-runtimes/README.md

     cpanm -l local --notest YAML::PP

 The scripts will automatically use the `local/` directory to search for modules.
-You could also do this manyally by setting `PERL5LIB`:
+You could also do this manually by setting `PERL5LIB`:

     export PERL5LIB=$PWD/local/lib/perl5